Deepa15prathap/flower-classification/README.md

 2. SOTA Architectures (VGG16 and ResNet50)

 	Both SOTA architectures attained almost 100% accuracy when trained for 100 epochs.
 ResNet50 attained 0.90 training and validation accuracies after only 12 epochs.
-The validation accuracies are comparable between the two models but ResNet50 performed better on the test set.
+The validation accuracies are comparable between the two models and both test accuracies were over .90.
+ResNet50 performed better than VGG16 on the test set.

      					ACCURACY
 				Training	Validation	Test